• Tel: +44(0)1479 821248

 This is very much a location for the migration enthusiast, concentrating on autumn movement on the eastern Atlantic seaboard.
 Our time will be well spent, as we seek, find and identify dozens of warblers, vireos, thrushes, flickers, kingbirds, tanagers, orioles, raptors, seabirds and shorebirds.
 There are many possibilities, and we expect to see around 150 species, an impressive tally for such a small area!

-Over twenty species of attractive American Wood-warbler are possible, including Pine, Blackpoll, Magnolia, Myrtle, Black and White, Black-throated Blue, Black-throated Green, American Yellow, Prairie, Connecticut, Blackburnian, Bay-breasted, Tennessee and Cape May Warbler, Northern Parula, American Redstart and Common Yellowthroat to name but some.
+Over twenty species of attractive American Wood-warbler are possible, including Pine, Blackpoll, Magnolia, Yellow-rumped, Black and White, Black-throated Blue, Black-throated Green, Yellow, Prairie, Nashville, Blackburnian, Bay-breasted, Tennessee and Cape May Warbler, Northern Parula, American Redstart, Common Yellowthroat and Northern Waterthrush to name but a few.
 Often it is the sheer volume of birds which stand out, perhaps of just a single species.
-The good days are spectacular, while the exceptional days can be thrilling and defy belief.
+The good days are spectacular, and even on quieter days these brightly coloured group of birds always make an impression!

 This really is a classic holiday in perhaps the world's most iconic destination to observe bird migration.
 For those who have poured over North American field guides and dreamt of finding these species, this is the perfect trip.